 - Don't challenge yourself too much too soon.
-For example, embarking on a ski run that is beyond your skill and fitness level will dramatically increase your risk of harm.
+For example, attempting a ski run that is beyond your skill and fitness level will dramatically increase your risk of harm.

 - Be alert for natural and man-made hazards, such as trees or snow equipment.

-- Don't push yourself until you are exhausted.
+- Don't push yourself to exhaustion.
 Rest at regular intervals to avoid fatigue-related injuries.